Why Infertility Is So Hard Emotionally

 These responses feel minimizing — not because people are ill-intentioned, but because they ask you to ignore what you’re actually experiencing.

-Infertility already requires a lot of emotional regulation.
-People are constantly managing their reactions, expectations, and presentation to the world.
+Infertility already requires a lot of emotional regulation, and you may actually even be feeling angry at your own body.
+Social interactions require you to constantly manage reactions, expectations, and presentation to the world.
 Being told to “stay positive” adds another layer of performance on top of that.

 It subtly suggests that attitude is the problem, not circumstance.